ghc/ghc/docs/users_guide/ghci.rst

 .. ghci-cmd:: :type; ⟨expression⟩

-    Infers and prints the type of ⟨expression⟩, including explicit forall quantifiers for polymorphic types.
+    Infers and prints the type of ⟨expression⟩, instantiating only the inferred forall quantifiers for polymorphic types.
     The type reported is the type that would be inferred for a variable assigned to the expression, but without the monomorphism restriction applied.